swisstopo/swissgeol-boreholes-dataextraction/README.md

 "--benchmark", "pred_zurich:path_to_prediction/predictions.json:data/zurich_ground_truth.json",
 ```
 The arguments `-c`, `-p`, and `-cs` are applicable as well.
-Additionally, `-o`and `-ob`can be used to specify the ouput and bedrock output directories.
+Additionally, `-o`and `-ob`can be used to specify the output and bedrock output directories.

 ---